KazutoP0611/Haunted-Wood/README.md

 Unity Version: 6000.0.3f1

 How to play:
-1. Use WASD for movements.
+1. Use WASD or Arrow keys for movements to move the character.
 2. Use mouse cursor for aiming.
 3. Mouse left click for shooting arrows